-The state law that sets forth how long a lender/bank can attempt to collect a debt from a person after they default on their payment obligations.
+The state law that sets forth how long a creditor or collection agency can attempt to collect a debt from a person after they default on their payment obligations.
 The length of time varies from state to state and typically falls somewhere between 3 - 10 years from the date of default.
 Note that the time can reset/restart whenever a payment is made.

 The Statute of Limitations can be used as a defense against a debt collection law suit.